waimea-msmalley/300DTD-Assesment/docs/Design.md

 ### Review of Aesthetic

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 For my Aesthetic needs, I stated I needed to:
 - Having a good colour scheme
 - Getting a good font that works well with said colour scheme